ShadrackNdolo/Meal-Tracker-IP/README.md

 ## Technologies Used

 - HTML
+- Angular 2
-- SCSS
+- Typescript
 - Node packages
 - Bower packages
-- Angular 2
-- Typescript
+- SCSS

+## Contributors
+>This was an independent project.
+For any corrections or improvement kindly contact me on gmail.(shadrack.winters@outlook.com)
+>--
+## Project Setup.
+>* 1.You'll need a text editor such as Github's Atom.
+>* 2.Bootstrap framework to facilitate the better format of the website.
+>* 3.Javascript and jquery to facilitate the mathematical prospect of the project.
+>--

 ### License